Jews usually turned away when they passed the customs place where Matthew, the tax-collector, was sitting. But

 Go and learn the meaning of the words `I desire mercy, not sacrifice.’
 I did not come to call the righteous, but sinners.”

 Hardly anything is known of Matthew’s part in Jesus’ later ministry, yet surely the tradition must be correct that says he recorded much of what Jesus said and did.
-A tax-collector would be good at keeping books; did Matthew keep memories?
-Are there some things that happened that were especially related to him?
+A tax-collector was good at keeping books; did Matthew keep memories?
+Did he remember some things that were especially related his world?

 The gospels say that wherever Jesus went he was welcomed by tax collectors.
 When he entered Jericho, Zachaeus, the chief tax collector of the city, climbed a tree to see him pass, since the crowds were so great.
-Did Matthew point out to Jesus the man in the tree, a tax collector like himself, and then bring them all to Zachaeus’ house, where Jesus left his blessing of salvation?
+Did Matthew point out the man in the tree to Jesus, a tax collector like himself who brought them all to his house, where Jesus left his blessing of salvation?
 And did tax collectors in other towns come to Jesus because they recognized one of their own among his companions?

 Probably so.
 Jesus always looked kindly on outsiders like Matthew who were targets of so much suspicion and resentment.
 True, they belonged to a compromised profession tainted by greed, dishonesty and bribery.
 Their dealings were not always according to the fine line of right or wrong.

-It’s interesting to note that Pope Francis told a group of bishops recently that he got his vocation to be a priest on the Feast of St. Matthew 60 years ago, when he went to confession and heard God’s call, a call of mercy.
+It’s interesting to note that Pope Francis told a group of bishops recently that he got his vocation to be a priest on the Feast of St. Matthew, when he went to confession and heard God’s call, a call of mercy.